MatAtBread/ApiPublisher/README.md

 	results <<= myAPI.doSearch("Hello") ;

 To expose the APIs in nodejs, create a new ApiPublisher from your object and server it from the URL of your choice.
-	var ApiPublisher = require("ApiPublisher").ApiPublisher ; // Allow APIs to be exposed
+	var ApiPublisher = require("apipublisher").ApiPublisher ; // Allow APIs to be exposed
 		...
 	var publishedApi = new ApiPublisher(myAPI) ;
 		...